-To completely get rid if bed bugs in Roanoke and surrounding areas including Smith Mountain Lake and Salem, contact SCPC.
+To completely get rid of bed bugs in Roanoke and surrounding areas including Smith Mountain Lake and Salem, contact SCPC.
 Our local pest control company offers effective bed bug treatments that eliminate all stages of development.

 Our dedicated team of pest control experts take pride in providing the pest control services needed to help home and business owners maintain pest-free properties.
-Star City Pest Control & Wildlife Services provides bed bug control Roanoke and throughout Roanoke County. area properties from bed bugs and other pests.
+Star City Pest Control & Wildlife Services provides bed bug control in Roanoke and throughout Roanoke County. area properties from bed bugs and other pests.
 Call today to learn more!